ammar0xff/GitHub_Machines/README.md

 "**P@ssw0rd!**"
 - Done.
 #### **Ubuntu**
-- Navigate to you Ngrok Domain and that's all
+- Navigate to your Ngrok Domain and that's all
 #### **Macos**
 - SOON..